top of page

 Ongi monastery grounds also 4 Buddhist universities and could accommodate over one thousand monks at a time.
 During the 1930s, communism spread throughout Mongolia.
 As part of their ideological campaign and rise to power, communists arrested most monks around Mongolia.
 In 1939, the Ongi monastery was destroyed, over 200 monks were killed, and many surviving monks were imprisoned or forced to join the communist-controlled army.
 The water from the river was rerouted to support local mines run by the Communist government.
 When the river dried out, Local communities were forced to leave the surrounding areas of the monastery.
 Other monks escaped certain death by becoming farmers and typical workers.
 With the departure of both monks and locals, the Ongi monastery seemed destined to disappear.

-The lake looks white from afar, hence the name Buun Tsagaan which roughly translates to Whole Bunch of White.
+The lake looks white from afar, hence the name Buun Tsagaan, which roughly translates to Whole Bunch of White.
 The main attraction of the lake is the birds.
-There are 96 species of bird migrating over Buun Tsagaan Lake which makes a great spot for bird watching.
-The most notable ones are the Dalmatian pelican, the swan goose, Pallas’s fish eagle, the relict gull, the Houbara bustard, and the Asian dowitcher.
+There are 96 species of birds migrating over Buun Tsagaan Lake, making it an excellent spot for birdwatching.
+The most notable ones are the Dalmatian pelican, the swan goose, Pallas’s fish eagle, the relict gull, the Houbara bustard, and the Asian dowitcher. sustainable travel

 Buun Tsagaan Lake and blue sky of Mongolia